 Aponte performed his music several times at the Italian Cultural Institute of Los Angeles and in particular to celebrate the 150° Anniversary of the Unification of Italy, the 60° Anniversary of volunteer service for the Los Angeles Philharmonic Orchestra Association, and to welcome the Hon.
 Consul General of Italy as well as all Consular Corps. members in Los Angeles.
 According to the Event Chair Mirella Ventress and President Kay Sidhu, "Adriano Aponte was certainly the best and ideal ambassador of music that Italy can provide…".
-In May 2018, the multi-award-winning short movie "Sad Letters" was screened at the European Parliament in Brussels, where Adriano and part of the cast were hosted and rewarded by the European parliamentarians panel.
+In May 2018, the multi-award-winning docu-film Sad Letters was screened at the European Parliament in Brussels, where Adriano and part of the cast were hosted and rewarded by the European parliamentarians panel.

+Adriano's works have been screened at several international film festivals such as Cannes, Venice, Giffoni, Clermont-Ferrand, and many others.
 For a more comprehensive list of credits and further updates please visit his page on